-1. AIM or PURPOSE Briefly describe the aim or purpose of the policy being assessed.
+1. AIM or PURPOSE

+Briefly describe the aim or purpose of the policy being assessed.
 The Powys Local Development Plan (LDP) will set out the Council's policies and proposals for the development and use of land in Powys (outside the Brecon Beacons National Park) for the period up to 2026.
-It is anticipated that the LDP will be adopted in Dec 2015 when it will supersede the Powys Unitary Development Plan and become the basis for determining planning applications.
+It is anticipated that the LDP will be adopted in Dec 2016 and will supersede the Powys Unitary Development Plan as the basis for determining planning applications.

 2. OBJECTIVES